The-obsrvr/ArgStrength/pytorch-lightning/README.md

 <h5> Training Example</h5>

 <b> Single Task Learning for only SwanRank dataset with topic information and balanced sampling </b>

 `python training.py --task_name=STLAS_only_swanson --gpus 0 --sampling_strategy balanced --train_batch_size=64`

 <h5> Inference Example (only used for multi-task learning setting)</h5>

 `python inference.py --experiment=experiments/version_26-02-2022--23-03-14/ --aggregation_method=wt-var --gpus=3`

+The 'experiment' argument contains the path to the experiment folder containing te best checkpoint and the file containing the hyperparameter list.